openfaas/faasd/README.md

 ## Use-cases and tutorials

-faasd is just another way to runOpenFaaS, so many things you read in the docs or in blog posts will work the same way.
+faasd is just another way to run OpenFaaS, so many things you read in the docs or in blog posts will work the same way.

 Videos and overviews: